SDM-TIB/Synthetic-Data-Generator/README.md

 * `{patients}` is a placeholder for the number of patients
 * `{mutation_prob}` is a placeholder for the mutation probability

 This option is recommended if several data sets will be generated.
-__Do not forget to move your generated data before creating another data set!__
+The SDG creates the resulting files with the same name in all the executions, __do not forget to move your generated data before creating another data set!__

 __Option 2: Without docker-compose__